-Today the UK courts have ordered the United Kingdom’s major ISPs to block three more websites who are publishing links to pirated material, in a hope to reduce the amount of online piracy in the UK.
+Today the UK courts have ordered the United Kingdom’s major ISPs to block three more websites that are publishing links to pirated material, in a hope to reduce the amount of online piracy in the UK.

-The courts have ordered the UK Internet service providers to block their customers from accessing the Kickass Torrents, H33T and Fenopy websites.
+The courts have ordered the UK Internet service providers to block their customers from accessing the Kickass Torrents, H33T, and Fenopy websites.

-Last week Music industry group the British Phonographic Industry (BPI) chief executive Geoff Taylor explained their stance on online piracy:
+Last week, Music industry group the British Phonographic Industry (BPI) chief executive Geoff Taylor explained their stance on online piracy:

 “The growth of digital music in the UK is held back by a raft of illegal businesses commercially exploiting music online without permission.
 Blocking illegal sites helps ensure that the legal digital market can grow and labels can continue to sign and develop new talent.”